tomasferrarisenda/automate-all-the-things-insane-X/README.md

 In the previos version ([Hardcore Edition](https://github.com/tferrari92/automate-all-the-things-hardcore)) of this guide, I had you deploy the observability tools through an "Observability Deployment" pipeline.
 What this pipeline did, we'll be doing manually from now on.

 If you haven't figured it out yet, let me explain how the system works:<br>
 ArgoCD has an Application running which watches the [argo-cd/applications directory](argo-cd/applications).
-It will deploy all application.yamls it finds there.
-These application.yaml point to their corresponding Helm chart in the [helm directory](helm).
+It will deploy all application.yaml's it finds there.
+Each of these application.yaml's point to their corresponding Helm chart in the [helm directory](helm).
 This is know as the App of Apps pattern.<br>
 When we want to add a new Kubernetes tool to our cluster (let's use Jenkins as an example), we'll do the following:

 <br/>

 ## Instructions

-1. Download the Helm chart.
-After you added the repo, use this command:
+1. Download the Helm chart: after you added the repo, use this command:
 ```bash
 helm pull jenkinsci/jenkins --untar
 ```